ahakimsheik7/100-nights-sfmc/README.md

    - Spent approximately **6 hours** designing, coding, testing, and refining the email to achieve a polished and professional result.

 ### **Key Highlights**
-- **Faith-Inspired Content**: Crafted emotionally resonant text to inspire reflection and gratitude.
+- **Mindfulness-Inspired Content**: Crafted emotionally resonant text to inspire personal growth and reflection.
 - **Responsive Layout**: Optimized the email for both desktop and mobile devices.
 - **Cross-Client Compatibility**: Ensured consistent rendering across Gmail, Outlook, Yahoo, and Apple Mail.
-- **Call-to-Action**: Added a clear and engaging footer to encourage sharing the story of faith and wonder.
+- **Call-to-Action**: Added a clear and engaging footer to encourage sharing the story of mindfulness and resilience.
 - **Professional Aesthetic**: Used modern design principles to create a visually appealing and user-friendly experience.

 ---

 ## 🛠️ What We Worked On Tonight

-Tonight, we focused on refining and enhancing the **Maryam’s Special Fruit Email** to ensure it is professional, visually appealing, and emotionally engaging.
+Tonight, we focused on refining and enhancing the **Walking Alone Email Template** to ensure it is professional, visually appealing, and emotionally engaging.
 Here's a summary of the key updates:

 1. **Logo Alignment**:
    - Centered the logo in the header for a clean and balanced design.